jiayuzhou/CSE404/README.md

 ## Course Policies

 ### Course Announcements
-Announcements will be emailed to the course mailing list.
+Announcements will be emailed to the course mailing list (D2L).
 A welcome note will be sent to the mailing list at the beginning of the semester.
 If you do not receive the welcome message before the first class, please [send mail to me](mailto:jiayuz@msu.edu).

 ### Grading